mal-lang/.github/profile/README.md

 - The [MAL Toolbox](https://github.com/mal-lang/mal-toolbox), which contains support for building asset instance models from a given MAL language and then generating the corresponding attack graph from the asset instance model.

 - The [MAL Simulator](https://github.com/mal-lang/mal-simulator), which is an infrastructure for using the MAL attack graphs as game board where defender and attacker agents can “play” each other.
 It can used as a simulator for machine learning of the agents.
+  - Find example simulator scenarios in the [malsim-scenarios repository](https://github.com/mal-lang/malsim-scenarios).

 - The [MAL-GUI](https://github.com/mal-lang/mal-gui), which is a super simple drag-n-drop studio for creating instance models given some chosen MAL-language.
 (However, it does not support visualization for attack graphs, for that we recommend Neo4j - see the MAL Toolbox documentation.)